A macro is a variable used to retrieve certain values. A macro always starts and finishes with the “$” sign.

 A complete list of macros is available at the following address.

 Customized macros are macros defined by the user at the creation of a host or a service.
 They are used in check commands.
 Customized macros start with $_HOST for customized macros of hosts and $_SERVICE for customized macros of services.

 There are several advantages to using customized macros instead of arguments:

 - The function of the macro is defined in its name.
 The macro $_HOSTMOTDEPASSEINTRANET$ is easier to read than $ARG1$

-- The number of arguments is limited to 32, unlike customized macros which are unlimited
+- The number of arguments is limited to 32, unlike customized macros, which are unlimited

-A macro of a host is used to define a variable that is specific to the host and which will not change regardless of the service questioned: host connection identifiers, a port of connection to a particular service, an SNMP community, etc. A macro of a service is used more to define settings specific to a service: a WARNING / CRITICAL threshold, a partition to be questioned, etc.
+A macro of a host is used to define a variable that is specific to the host and that will not change regardless of the service questioned: host connection identifiers, a port of connection to a particular service, an SNMP community, etc. A macro of a service is used more to define settings specific to a service: a WARNING / CRITICAL threshold, a partition to be questioned, etc.

 To retrieve these macros in a check command, you need to call it using the following variables: $_HOSTUSERLOGIN$, $_HOSTUSERPASSWORD$.